MirageNet/IgnoranceNG/README.md

-MirrorNG version of this transport.
+Mirage version of this transport.
 All rights and original credit is due to Coburn

 ![Mirror Logo](https://i.imgur.com/we6li1x.png)